jaytmiller/htc-utils/aws-annex-setup/README.md

 ## Set up master EC2 node

-For a conservative installation,  start from an official RHEL-7.6 AMI.

-For playing around, a t2.micro is sufficient for a master node.
-A larger EC2 instance will add aditional local worker processes by default.
+First create and EC2 instance to host the HTCondor master processes.
+Depending on the size of the instance,  it can also run worker processes.

+### Arbitrary setup choices

+1. EC2 instance:  t2.micro
+2. Official AMI image RHEL-7.7 (RHEL-7.7_HVM-20190923-x86_64-0-Hourly2-GP2 (ami-029c0fbe456d58bd1))
+3. Storage: 10G SSD GP2 100 IOPS
+4. Network Security Group   (ssh-only for now)
+5. Public / Private Key identity name (condor-annex)
+6. Master node login:  ec2-user with full sudo

 Other yum based distributions such as centos and amazon2 may be adaptable but have not been demonstrated as working.
+Same for Debian and Ubuntu.

 ## Ssh to master node, clone these utils,  run setup script